im-devendhar/talesofchina/k8s-manifests/readme.md

 *   **kubectl installation (one‑time)**
 *   **AWS Load Balancer Controller manual installation (one‑time)**

-Everything is written in a clean README style.

 ***

 #  **Installing kubectl and AWS Load Balancer Controller (One-Time Setup)**